Warlords II

-Warlords II is computer wargame released in 1993, and the second release in the Warlords video game series.
+Warlords II is computer wargame published in 1993 for MS-DOS and 1994 for Classic Mac OS.
+It is the second game in the Warlords video game series.

-An expansion pack, Warlords II Scenario Builder, was released in 1994.
-The updated version of the game, Warlords II Deluxe, was released in 1995.
+The expansion pack, Warlords II Scenario Builder, was released in 1994.
+An updated version of the game, Warlords II Deluxe, was released in 1995.
 It allowed for custom tile, army and city sets for maps and provided support for 256 colours.
 Thanks to the publication of the editor, Warlords II Deluxe led to an increase of user-created content.
 Many new maps, army and terrain sets, and scenarios were distributed on the Internet for the game.

 Gameplay

 Warlords II included five maps, although the later released mission pack increased the number.
 Another new feature was 'fog of war': optionally, enemy units or even the map could be concealed from players without units close enough to see them.
 The interface of the game was improved, as were the graphics (with additional unique city graphics for each different player).
 Moreover, the game featured multiple army, city, and terrain sets (still in 16 colours), play by e-mail as well as hot seat, and a random map generator and map editor.